 You can change how your prosthesis looks to suit your personal style.
 However, it is important to note that covers will add a significant amount of weight to your device and can compromise the function of the components.
-There are a variety of different finishing options available.
+There are a variety of different finishing options available to you.

-- Cosmetic covers are typically made of silicone or PVC and are designed to look like a natural limb. - Prosthetic sleeves are Spandex or Lycra covers that slip over the prosthetic socket.
+- Cosmetic covers are typically made of silicone or foam and are designed to look like your natural limb. - Prosthetic sleeves are Spandex or Lycra covers that slip over the prosthetic socket.
 They come in a variety of patterns and colors.
-Prosthetic sleeves can also be used in the laminating process so that the pattern is permanently adhered to the socket.
+Prosthetic sleeves can also be permanently adhered to the socket as a part of the lamination process.

-Fairings are customizable, removable
+- Fairings are customizable, removable

 covers that snap over the prosthesis.
 3D

 scanning technology captures the shape

 of the sound-side leg, and the fairing is

 printed using 3D printing technology.

+Fairings can be made with a variety of

+materials, such as plastic or leather, and

-Fairings can be customized with any type
+can be customized with many types of

-of pattern or cutouts.
+pattern or cutouts.

-Designs can be airbrushed or painted onto a prosthetic socket, using a process similar to that used to paint automobiles and helicopters.
+- Designs can be airbrushed or painted onto a prosthetic socket, using a process similar to that used to paint automobiles and helicopters.